+8.4.
 The Parties agree to provide reasonable and prompt assistance (within 5 business days of such a request for assistance) as is necessary to each other to enable them to comply with Subject Access Requests and to respond to any other queries or complaints from Data Subjects.

-DATA RETENTION AND DELETIONNotwithstanding any requirements under the Applicable Agreements to the contrary, the Parties will retain Shared Personal Data only as necessary to carry out the Purposes or otherwise in accordance with the Temporary Specification and as permitted under Applicable Laws, and thereafter must delete or return all Shared Personal Data accordingly.
+9. DATA RETENTION AND DELETION.
+Notwithstanding any requirements under the Applicable Agreements to the contrary, the Parties will retain Shared Personal Data only as necessary to carry out the Purposes or otherwise in accordance with the Temporary Specification and as permitted under Applicable Laws, and thereafter must delete or return all Shared Personal Data accordingly.

-TRANSFERS
+10. TRANSFERS.

+10.1.
 For the purposes of this Data Processing Addendum, transfers of Personal Data include any sharing of Shared Personal Data, and shall include, but is not limited to, the following:

-Transfers amongst the Parties for the Purposes contemplated in this Data Processing Addendum or under any of the Applicable Agreements;
+(a) Transfers amongst the Parties for the Purposes contemplated in this Data Processing Addendum or under any of the Applicable Agreements;

-Disclosure of the Shared Personal Data with any other third party with a valid legal basis for the provisioning of the Purposes;
+(b) Disclosure of the Shared Personal Data with any other third party with a valid legal basis for the provisioning of the Purposes;

-Publication of the Shared Personal Data via any medium, including, but not limited to in public registration data directory services;
+(c) Publication of the Shared Personal Data via any medium, including, but not limited to in public registration data directory services;

-The transfer and storage by the Receiving Party of any Shared Personal Data from within the EEA to servers outside the EEA; and
+(d) The transfer and storage by the Receiving Party of any Shared Personal Data from within the EEA to servers outside the EEA; and

-Otherwise granting any third party located outside the EEA access rights to the Shared Personal Data.
+(e) Otherwise granting any third party located outside the EEA access rights to the Shared Personal Data.

+10.2.
 No Party shall disclose or transfer Shared Personal Data outside the EEA without ensuring that adequate and equivalent protections will be afforded to the Shared Personal Data.

-RESOLUTION OF DISPUTES
+11. RESOLUTION OF DISPUTES.

+11.1.
 In the event of a dispute or claim brought by a Data Subject or an applicable Data Protection Authority against any Party concerning the processing of Shared Personal Data, the concerned Parties will inform each other about any such disputes or claims, and will cooperate with a view to settling them amicably in a timely fashion.